 Salt and freshly-ground black pepper

 Salt and pepper the pork loin and set it on a cutting board.
 Using a long, sharp knife, start making a horizontal cut halfway up the side.
 Keep the knife parallel to the cutting board as you continue to cut through, until you get about 1/2-inch from the other side.
-Put your hands in the opening and pull the roast open a little, just so that you can get a knife or spatula inside to Set the roast aside while you make the stuffing.
+Put your hands in the opening and pull the roast open a little, just so that you can get a knife or spatula inside to spread the stuffing inside.
+Set the roast aside while you make the stuffing.

 Set up the food processor with the steel blade and turn it on.
 Remove the plunger so that you can drop things into the feed tube.
 Drop in the garlic cloves, one by one, waiting until each one has been chopped before adding the next.
 Stop the processor and add the sun-dried tomatoes and the herbs, along with some pepper.
 Process to mix.
 Add the bacon pieces along with a tablespoon of olive oil, and process until the bacon is all ground up with the other ingredients.